 While the conceptual definition of resources is very similar to the concept of configuration data, it is good practice to thoroughly decide for each specific piece of data that is deemed to be made configurable, whether it is resource or configuration data.
-While the mentioned samples of language translation strings and color schemes are typically resources, a server name that a software attaches to is typically configuration data.
+While the mentioned samples of language translation strings and color schemes are typically resources, a server name that software attaches to is typically configuration data.
 End users commonly know and understand the difference between the two intuitively and appreciate if the corresponding data sources are separated, especially as this way, resource data does not "clutter" the definitions of configuration sources.

-The best rule of thumb to differentiate resource from configuration data is to check if it is possible to distribute a software without turning the data in question into either of the two externalization concepts, thus "hard coding" the data.
+The best rule of thumb to differentiate resource from configuration data is to check if it is possible to distribute software without turning the data in question into either of the two externalization concepts, thus "hard coding" the data.
 If so, the data more likely is resource data.
-In the sample of the "server address" above, this is not possible if such server address targets a machine that is under the control of an end user.
+In the sample of the "server address" above, this is not possible if such a server address targets a machine that is under the control of an end user.
 However, if it is a machine provided by the distributor of the software which is the same with any installation, then the concept of resourced data rather fits.

 This relation is explained as follows: